JuneSYi/CloudPractice/README.md

 ![Jenkins CI pipeline](/Jenkins/Jenkins.png)

+## Not As Interesting, But Fundamentals I Practiced Before Working With The Good Stuff:

+### vagrant-vms
+- Experimented with virtualization using virtualbox and vagrant
+- Started with manual setup of each virtual machine and transitioned to using vagrant as primary method to configure centos7 and ubuntu18 machines
+- Created bootstrap configuration in "VagrantFile" to automate development of WordPress and html templated sites
+- Finally, used vagrant to automate creation of multiple vms with bootstrap configurations

+### vprofile-project
+- Manually provisioned 5 VMs to represent different services that coupled together
+	1. Nginx - a web service (similar to httpd) to use as a load balancer and route traffic to the Tomcat server
+	2. Apache Tomcat - Java web application service to host the webpage
+	3. RabbitMQ - message broker that we connected to Tomcat (not needed but for practice).
+Normally it's a queueing agent to connect applications together.
+	4. Memcached - database cache that routes information to MySQL server
+	5. MySQL - primary database to retain user information
+- Automated_provisioning - folder containing Vagrantfile that automates creation of all VMs and respective scripts for each of the needed services.
+Application.properties is the primary file for Tomcat to understand the connective properties between the services.
+	- To deploy, execute "Vagrant Up" in the same directory

+### containerintro
+1. Used Vagrant to bootstrap a vm with docker
+	1. Practiced basic commands related to docker:
+		- systemctl status docker
+		- docker run, docker images, docker ps, docker ps -a, docker inspect <name>
+	2. Created an image directory to run pre-built images; file named Dockerfile
+	3. docker build -t <anynameforimage> . (. is location of file which is current loc)
+	4. docker images - check all images
+	5. docker run -d -P <imagename> (d runs it in background, P make it take host port)
+2. Removed all docker files and images and reloaded Vagrant file to use docker-compose; docker-compose allows you to use a YAML file to define multiple containers
+	1. Created sub-directory for .yaml file(s)
+	2. used wget to pull pre-built image from docker hub
+	3. docker-compose up -d; builds and runs the image
+	4. docker ps to check; used ip addr show to find ip and tested adding on the correct port

+## To Be Finished Later:

 ### couponservices
 - Micro service that connects with a mySQL db to POST and GET details related to /couponapi/coupon/{code}